HESHAM47GAMAL/Embedded_sysytem_project_learn/Interface_P1/3.Timers/Eclipse_WS/README.md

 ## Exercise-3
 <p>Configure MCU clock I work with 8 MHZ</p>
 <p>Connect Pin 0 in PORTC and pin 0 in PORTA to led using positive logic </p>
-<p>Use Timer0 to generate time Delay as toggle led for every half second using Normal mode</p>
+<p>Use Timer0 to generate time Delay as toggle led for every half second using CTC mode</p>
 <p>Use Interrupt Technique</p>

 ## Exercise-4